5 Tips for Treating Diarrhea in Dogs At-Home

 Updated July 30, 2023

 Diarrhea in dogs is never pleasant.
 You are probably worried and a little horrified that so much stool can exit your furry friend.
-Rest assured that diarrhea is a common ailment in canines and is usually caused from mild intestinal distress.
+Rest assured that dog diarrhea is a common ailment in canines and is usually caused by mild intestinal distress.
 Your furry friend might have eaten something that upset his tummy or maybe you switched dog foods too suddenly.

 Before you start treating diarrhea in dogs, you’ll first need to determine if it is safe to treat the condition at home or if you should contact your dog’s veterinarian.